X

 Today’s reasons for listening:

-Oh, and before these skips our mind…
+Oh, and before these skip our mind…

 1. You can access Stuart’s blog here (well worth the read!)